-(4) Takeover Defensive Measures which are not Dead Hand Type or Slow Hand Type

-The term of office for the directors of the Company shall expire at the close of the ordinary general meeting of shareholders pertaining to the last business year ending within one (1) year after each director's election according to the articles of incorporation of the Company.
-In addition, as described in 4.(4), whether or not to abolish the Fair Rules may be determined by a resolution of the board of directors.
+(4) Takeover Defensive Measures which are not Dead Hand Type or Slow Hand Type described in 4.(4), whether or not to abolish the Fair Rules may be determined by a resolution of the board of directors.
 Therefore, whether or not to continue or abolish the Fair Rules may be determined, from time to time, by a resolution of the board of directors which is composed of directors who are elected by the shareholders every year, and so it is neither a dead hand type of takeover defensive measure (takeover defensive measures which may not be prevented from being enforced even if a majority of the board members are replaced) nor a slow hand type of takeover defensive measure (takeover defensive measures which are difficult to prevent from being enforced because the board members may not be replaced at once).